What We Do

 Concert prices

 There is no charge for concerts but the Trust would appreciate a donation to help cover the cost of the concerts and residencies.
 Small or large donations are welcome; many people choose to donate £10 per person.
-Donations may be made in cash at the door.
+Donations may be made in cash or by scanning the QR Code and make a donation on the night.

 Refreshments are provided at each concert free of charge.